Kerry Carpenter Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.19 team ERA that ranks 15th across all league pitching staffs.
+- The Orioles' 4.19 team ERA ranks 15th across all league pitching staffs.

-- The Orioles rank 13th in baseball in home runs surrendered (27 total, 1.1 per game).
+- The Orioles rank 12th in baseball in home runs given up (27 total, 1.1 per game).

-- Rodriguez gets the start for the Orioles, his fifth of the season.
-He is 0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched.
+- Kremer (2-0) gets the starting nod for the Orioles in his sixth start of the season.
+He has a 6.20 ERA in 24 2/3 innings pitched, with 19 strikeouts.

-- In his most recent time out -- in relief on Wednesday -- the right-hander tossed 2/3 innings against the Boston Red Sox while surrendering hits.
+- The righty's most recent appearance came on Monday against the Boston Red Sox, when he went 5 2/3 innings, surrendering four earned runs while allowing seven hits.

-- In four games this season, the 23-year-old has amassed a 5.12 ERA and 11.6 strikeouts per nine innings, while allowing a batting average of .273 to opposing batters.
+- In five games this season, the 27-year-old has a 6.20 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .278 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.